 5. What is your experience with scheduling?

-Scheduling is another important task for an administrative assistant, and this interview question will help you understand their experience.
+Scheduling is one of the core hard skills for an administrative assistant, and this interview question will help you understand their experience.

 Candidates should have experience creating and maintaining schedules for people other than themselves.
 Assistants are usually the point person on making sure everyone who needs to attend a meeting is available.
 They also need to make sure certain meetings take precedence over other tasks employees have on their docket.

-“I have extensive experience managing schedules for teams of 10-plus executives, and I’ve set company-wide meetings for a company with over 1,000 employees.
+“I have extensive experience managing schedules for teams and individual executives, and I’ve set company-wide meetings for a company with over 1,000 employees.
 I can handle any scheduling task, whether it’s for one person or multiple people.
 I’m also familiar with a variety of scheduling software programs like Microsoft Teams and Asana.”

 6. Do you have any experience with bookkeeping?